 The Black Shark, Legion, and ROG phones are stylish and sleek, but the latter two include their own RGB lighting on the device.

 In terms of dual front speakers, the Legion Phone Duel 2 is backed with Dolby Atmos, while the ROG Phone 5 is backed by Dirac with a Cirrus Logic amplifier.
-The case of the Black Shark 4 doesn’t seem to have any special speakers, so it could be equipped with basic stereo speakers.
+The case of the Black Shark 4 doesn’t seem to have any special speakers, so it could be basic stereo speakers.